Radiologic Technologist Articulation Agreement

 |BIO 204||Anatomy and Physiology II||4|

 The application deadline is December 15th.
 Students applying after the deadline will be considered on a space available basis.
 This selective admissions program requires additional application components.
-For more information, contact the advising center at 978-630-9109.
+For more information, contact Advising at 978-630-9109.

 - Must have a high school diploma or GED.